Assortment Optimization under the Decision Forest Model: Solution methodology based on Benders decomposition

 \subsection{Benders reformulation of the \ProductMIO relaxation}

-Lastly, we can consider a Benders reformulation of the relaxation of \ProductMIO.
-The Benders master problem is given by formulation~\eqref{prob:LeafMIO_benders_master_abstract} where the function $G_t(\xb)$ is defined as the optimal value of the \ProductMIO subproblem for tree $t$.
-To aid in the definition of the subproblem, let $P(t)$ denote the set of products that appear in the splits of tree $t$:
+We also consider a Benders reformulation of the linear relaxation of \ProductMIO.
+The Benders master problem is given by formulation~\eqref{prob:SplitMIO_benders_master_abstract} where the function $G_t(\xb)$ is defined as the optimal value of the \ProductMIO subproblem for tree $t$.
+To aid in the definition of the subproblem, let $P(t)$ denote the set of products that appear in the splits of tree $t$: With a slight abuse of notation, let $\leftleaves(i)$ denote the set of leaves for which product $i$ must be included in the assortment for those leaves to be reached, and similarly, let $\rightleaves(i)$ denote the set of leaves for which product $i$ must be excluded from the assortment for those leaves to be reached; formally, With these definitions, we can write down the \ProductMIO subproblem as follows:

+In the same way as \SplitMIO, one can consider solving problem~\eqref{prob:ProductMIO_sub_primal} using a greedy approach, where one iterates through the leaves from highest to lowest revenue, and sets each leaf's $y_{t,\ell}$ variable to the highest possible value without violating any of the constraints.
+Unlike \SplitMIO, it unfortunately turns out that this greedy approach is not always optimal.
+We formalize this claim as a proposition in Section~\ref{subsec:Bender_subproblem_productMIO_not_greedy_solvable} of the appendix, supported by a counterexample.